Feeling Rome Tourist Burnout? Take the Train to Authentic Tarquinia

 Villa Lante is the main attraction in the charming old town of Bagnaia near the city of Viterbo.
-Villa Lante offers free admission, and welcomes picnickers.
-It's a must.Continue to 9 of 11 below.
+Villa Lante offers free admission and welcomes picnickers.
+It's a must.
+Here's Villa Lante's site, in English.Continue to 9 of 10 below.

 09 of 10

-Near Tarquinia: Villa Farnese, a Popes' Palace
+Near Tarquinia: Palazzo Farnese, a Popes' Palace

-Villa of the Farnese Family: Dynasty as Powerful as the Medici
+Palazzo of the Farnese Family: Dynasty as Powerful as the Medici

-Villa Farnese, not far from Villa Lante, is another easy trip from Tarquinia.
+Palazzo Farnese, not far from Villa Lante, is another easy trip from Tarquinia.
 It was the local estate of one of the Italian Renaissance's most powerful, respected, and feared families, The House of Farnese, which married into royal lines and produced popes and kings and queens all over Western Europe.

 The mansion and estate that comprise Villa Farnese captivate art lovers.
-(The Farnese Gallery, in Rome, is a treasure house of Italian painting.)
+(The Villa Farnese Gallery, in Rome, is a treasure house of Italian painting.)

 All of Renaissance Style in One Palazzo